Saturday, 9 November 2019

 Like those who came before him, and those who came after, Jesus spoke directly of peace.

 Whatever house you enter, first say, ‘Peace be to this house!’
 And if a son of peace is there, your peace will rest upon him.
 But if not, it will return to you (Luke 10:5-6, ESV).
 There can be a close connection between those who belong to Jesus and own themselves under his rule.
-The notion of "peace" being taken back is difficult but I think it implies a settled or confident mind accepting the attitude of the antagonist, even if regretting it.
+The notion of "peace" being taken back again is difficult, but I think it implies a settled or confident mind accepting the attitude of the antagonist, even if regretting it.

 In the course of his teaching against rash or superficial attachment to himself, Jesus made use of the sound sense of a strategic decision to seek peace and limit loss: Or what king, going out to wage war against another king, will not sit down first and consider whether he is able with ten thousand to oppose the one who comes against him with twenty thousand?
 If he cannot, then, while the other is still far away, he sends a delegation and asks for the terms of peace.
 So therefore, none of you can become my disciple if you do not give up all your possessions (Luke 14:31-33, NRSV).
 Just plain sense - seems like the "make peace, not war" idea.
 Bear the cost but avoid destruction.
 (Even though he is not giving military strategic advice, I would expect Jesus to mean "peace with honour".
 But - is such an idea even possible with military and political males?)

 One time a woman made a surreptitious approach to Jesus, with little confidence of her right to do so.
 This needy person acted against a taboo.
 And he said to her, “Daughter, your faith has made you well.
 Go in peace.
 Your suffering is over” (Mark 5:34, NLT).
 She had her trust in Jesus vindicated and could leave with assurance, as well as physical healing.
+She had probably come in turbulence but could leave assured by Jesus' welcome.

 The most confronting thing Jesus said about peace concerned the loss of peace for individuals and those close to them.
 It is sadly all too evident today that people who chose to follow the Christ can find themselves outcasts, if not worse.
 “Do not suppose that I have come to bring peace to the earth.
 I did not come to bring peace, but a sword.
 (Matthew 10:34, NIV).
-That strife was seen from the beginning - people had reason to anticipate rejection.
+That strife was seen from the beginning - people accepting Jesus had reason to anticipate rejection.
 Where Jesus is rejected, so will be Jesus' follower.

-That was not how it was to be among those who belong to Jesus: Salt is good for seasoning.
+However, that was not how it was to be among those who belong to Jesus: Salt is good for seasoning.
 But if it loses its flavor, how do you make it salty again?
 You must have the qualities of salt among yourselves and live in peace with each other” (Mark 9:50, NLT).
 His followers were to be marked out as different!
 Not wracked by dissensions and squabbles.
 They are to be active in "peace-ing".

 In circumstances of worry and fear, of unwarranted antagonism, the follower of the Christ could call to mind, and depend on, his promise.
-His hour of crucifixion was near and Jesus said to his band of disciples: “Do not let your hearts be troubled.
+When his hour of crucifixion was near Jesus said to his band of disciples: “Do not let your hearts be troubled.
 Believe in God, believe also in me (John 14:1, NRSV).
 Even in that situation, his peace was not going to be destroyed: I give you peace, the kind of peace that only I can give.
 It isn’t like the peace that this world can give.
 So don’t be worried or afraid (John 14:27, CEV).
 There is no promise for them of a happy issue out of all their afflictions but they could ask God for just that, and that their inner lives be marked by trust in God.
 The word is the same, but the peace Jesus gives is (supposed to be) durable.
 A little further on in the text we read: I have said this to you, so that in me you may have peace.
 In the world you face persecution.
 But take courage; I have conquered the world!”
 (John 16:33, NRSV).
 Soon they would understand.
 The peace Jesus gives is tied up with his own ongoing presence in and within his people, even if others do their worst to obliterate them.

 Jesus knowingly made his final journey to Jerusalem.
 As he approached Jerusalem and saw the city, he wept over it and said, “If you, even you, had only known on this day what would bring you peace - but now it is hidden from your eyes (Luke 19:41-42, NIV).
-He was disturbed by the future created by those who rejected him.
+Surely he was disturbed by the future created by those who rejected him.
 Referring this to the 70 CE (AD) Roman destruction of Jerusalem can hardly be avoided.

 The fraught and confused hours following the discovery that Jesus' body was no longer in the tomb were rearranged by his appearing to the group: And as they were saying these things, He Himself stood among them.
 He said to them, “Peace to you!”
 (Luke 24:36, CSB).
 Everything was made right!
 They must have needed his reassurance that day!
-The greeting from Jesus is recorded several times.
+(The greeting from Jesus is recorded several times.)

 As the days after the death of the Christ stretched out the message of peace was shared.
 Acts chapter 10 recounts an occasion with Peter in unexpected proximity to non-Jews.
 Then Peter began to speak: “Now I really understand that God doesn’t show favoritism, but in every nation the person who fears Him and does righteousness is acceptable to Him.
 He sent the message to the Israelites, proclaiming the good news of peace through Jesus Christ - He is Lord of all (Acts 10:34-36, HCSB).
 They, those from "outside", could be at one with God Almighty through incorporation in Jesus.
 Just like for us.
 He is the peace-maker.

 It would seem reasonable to expect a "Christian Church" (under whatever label) to be clear on salvation and peace within.
 It may be so in a particular instance but unfortunately today I can not say it is universally true.
 Regardless of obscurity added by adherents of "churchism", the Bible tells us very clearly that peace at heart is possible and is directly available to the seeker.
+This peace comes from God.

 By faith we have been made acceptable to God.
 And now, because of our Lord Jesus Christ, we live at peace with God - so wrote the Apostle Paul (Romans 5:1, CEV).